ilumsden/COSC360/lab5/README.md

 This executable is produced by the code in the `lab1` directory.
 This code is a copy of my solution to `lab1`, but it is slightly reworked to use my implementation of the `malloc` functions.

+The `lab1` directory also contains a `test` directory.
+This directory only contains the `gradescript` and `gradeall` files for lab 1.
+The `famtree` executable can be moved here to test if it still works when my `malloc` functions are used.

 ## test_malloc

 This executable is produced by the code in the `malloc_test` directory.
 This code uses my `malloc` functions to allocate several blocks of memory.
 It then uses the code included from `heap_print.c/h` to print the heap and stack to `stdout`.